* This is the Professional Version. *

 For telangiectasia, consideration of laser or electrocautery treatment

-Oral antibiotics are indicated for patients with multiple papules or pustules and for those with ocular rosacea; options include tetracycline 250 to 500 mg bid, doxycycline 50 to 100 mg bid, minocycline 50 to 100 mg bid, and erythromycin 250 to 500 mg bid.
+Oral antibiotics are indicated for patients with multiple papules or pustules and for those with ocular rosacea; options include doxycycline 50 to 100 mg bid, tetracycline 250 to 500 mg bid, minocycline 50 to 100 mg bid, and erythromycin 250 to 500 mg bid.
 Dose should be reduced to the lowest one that controls symptoms once a beneficial response is achieved.
-Subantimicrobial doses of doxycycline are effective for acne and rosacea.
+Subantimicrobial doses of doxycycline (40 mg once/day in a preparation containing 30 mg of immediate-release and 10 mg of sustained-release doxycycline) are effective for acne and rosacea.

 Persistent erythema or flushing may be treated with topical α2-selective adrenergic agonist brimonidine 0.33% gel applied once/day.